zilo555/DCWriterLite/README.md

 2. It supports real-time pagination, full WYSIWYG (What You See Is What You Get) functionality, achieves completely consistent typesetting effects across different browsers, and offers reliable Undo/Redo operations.
 3. It supports multiple operating systems including Windows, Linux, Mac, Android, and iOS.
 4. It provides a very concise API (Application Programming Interface) that allows for easy implementation of the multi-document mode with pagination tabs.
+# For Electronic Medical Record Developers
+&nbsp;&nbsp;DCWriterLite offers very professional features related to clinical medical documentation:
+1. Structured medical record documentation functionality.
+2. Capable of implementing medical record front pages, admission records, nursing records, progress notes, surgical records, informed consent forms, discharge summaries, examination reports, and imaging reports.
+3. The commercial version also provides writing trace retention, multi-level permission control, and various medical expressions such as dental charts and menstrual history.
+It can also automatically calculate the scores of rating scales.
+4. In China, this editor software is already running in at least 50,000 hospitals, and it is estimated that 500,000 doctors use the software every day to write more than 10 million pages of medical records.

 ## For Chinese Developers
 &nbsp;&nbsp;DCWriterLite has passed the official certification of domestic operating systems such as Kylin, Foundersoft, and Tongxin, complying with the requirements of the Xin Chuang.